APPLICATION PERIOD FOR 2023 IS NOW CLOSED.

 How CCMF Will Distribute Awards

-CCMF will aim to distribute the funds to winners by Monday, June 15, 2020.
+CCMF will distribute award funds to winners as reimbursement following completion of their internship program and submission of proof of award usage (see below).
 CCMF can provide the funds via check or wire transfer, depending on the winner’s preference.
-(More details TBA)

 Award winners will deliver an end-of-internship report summary to CCMF.